 Heal Your Life, Starting From Today

-As I have explained in previous articles, age does not necessarily equate to wisdom or intelligence.
+As I have explained in previous articles on old souls, age does not necessarily equate to wisdom or intelligence.
 In fact, I have known and continue to observe many feeble-minded elderly people, and I’ve known (and still know) many prudent and perceptive young people – and also vice versa.